onehouseinc/LakeView/README.md

 ## Sign Up

-1. Visit https://cloud.onehouse.ai/signup/community-edition and sign up.
+1. Contact gtm@onehouse.ai to get allowlisted, then visit https://cloud.onehouse.ai/signup/community-edition to create your account.
 1. Upon signing up, you will create a new Lakehouse Observer project.
 1. In the sidebar, open Settings > API Settings, then generate a new token.
 You will use this token in the next step.
 1. Return to the homepage, where you will be prompted to push your Hudi metadata to the project.
 Lakehouse Observer works with just your .hoodie metadata.
 Base data never leaves your cloud.